 A classic example of this is the rewritten version of ‘You Won’t Succeed in Showbiz.
 Whereas the London version stuck to the Broadway concept of you will not get anywhere without the backing of a Jew, we now home in on Simon Cowell and the ‘X factor’ generation and the fact your musical will not succeed without a TV star.

-Marcus Brigstocke gives a decent performance as King Arthur and his comic background means he certainly knows how to deliver, whilst former Emmerdale actress and season five Dancing on Ice winner Hayley Tamaddon proves she really can sing even if her casting fits our ‘You Won’t Succeed’ concept to a tee.
+Marcus Brigstocke gives a decent performance as King Arthur and his comic background means he certainly knows how to deliver, while former Emmerdale actress and season five Dancing on Ice winner Hayley Tamaddon proves she really can sing even if her casting fits our ‘You Won’t Succeed’ concept to a tee.

 Stars of the show without a doubt though are Graham MacDuff, Simon Lipkin and David Langham.
 Each play a multitude of parts and all are downright brilliant in each and every one of them.

 MacDuff is literally side splitting as the blood thirsty Sir Lancelot, who has a secret hidden deep down inside, he again steals centre stage as the fabulous French Taunter (missed those silly arms though), and is in top notch form as the Knight of Ni and as Tim the Enchanter.